What to see in Vicenza Italy: 5 striking examples of Palladian architecture

 Villa Pisani-Bonetti is located in Lonigo, which is in the province of Vicenza, and not the historic center.
 The best way to visit the villa is by car, with a journey time of around 30 minutes.

-What’s more, you also have the opportunity to sleep at the historical Villa Pisani if you wish.
+What’s more, you also have the opportunity to sleep at the historical Villa Pisani.
 The Barchessa di Villa Pisani is a 4-star hotel, converted from its former purpose as a farm building.
 On site is also the hotel’s restaurant, Osteria del Guà, which is open to the public as well as hotel guests.

 Have you seen any of Palladio’s works in Vicenza or around Italy?
 Let me know in the comments section below.
 Till next time, happy and safe travels.